Sugar Cookie Dough (Edible)

 This post contains affiliate links.
 Read the full disclosure here.

 I am (clearly, based on the name of this blog) a big fan of cookie dough.
-I will admit that I love to have a few bites of cookie dough when I’m baking, but a whole bowl of safe-to-eat edible sugar cookie dough is even better!
+I will admit that I love to have a few bites of cookie dough when I’m baking, but a whole bowl of safe-to-eat edible cookie dough is even better!

 Like my edible brownie batter and cookie dough bites, the flour in this recipe is heat treated in order to kill any potentially harmful bacteria living in the flour, and it’s eggless, making it totally safe!
 Your sweet tooth will love it!